microspectrometer/microspec-api/docs/source/devdocs_commands.rst

 customize its auto-generated methods.
 The customizations simplify application programming:

+- improve commands:
-- add default parameter values
+    - provide default parameter values where it makes sense
-- format responses to use strings instead of numbers
+    - setExposure has option to specify time in milliseconds or cycles
+    - recognize serial timeouts:
+        - add status value 'TIMEOUT'
-- add a timeout handler via a mix-in
+        - issue a warning when a timeout occurs
+- improve documentation:
     - add custom docstrings with examples
+    - show type hints and default values in command function signatures

 The auto-generated methods of :class:`~microspeclib.simple.MicroSpecSimpleInterface` are generated